volume-trader/QuantowerKB/connections/connection-to-cqg-amp-futures/errors-with-cqg.md

 ---
 description: >-
-  Here we described the possible errors with CQG connection in Quantower platform
+  Here we described the possible errors with CQG connection in VT-Terminal platform
 ---